-Frequently heard in Mozart roles, Mary opened Amato Opera’s final season as Despina in Così fan tutte.
-She has also sung Königin der Nacht, Papagena, Mademoiselle Silberklang, Susanna, Barbarina, and Blondchen with New York companies Bronx Opera, Opera Company of Brooklyn, and New York Metro Vocal Arts Ensemble.
+Frequently heard in Mozart roles, Mary sang Queen of the Night in Amore Opera's production of The Magic Flute, which was presented by WQXR at The Greene Space.
+She sang Pamina in Hubbard Hall Opera Theater’s Die Zauberflöte and opened Amato Opera’s final season as Despina in Così fan tutte.
+She has also sung Susanna, Barbarina, Blondchen, Königin der Nacht, Papagena, and Mademoiselle Silberklang, with New York companies Bronx Opera, Opera Company of Brooklyn, and New York Metro Vocal Arts Ensemble.

 An advocate of American opera, Mary enjoys collaborating on new works.
-Mary took the concert stage at the Philadelphia Fringe Festival singing the title role of former Attorney General Alberto Gonzales in The Gonzales Cantata, a new work by Melissa Dunphy.
+Mary took the concert stage at the Philadelphia Fringe Festival singing the title role of former Attorney General Alberto Gonzales in The Gonzales Cantata by Melissa Dunphy.
 She appeared in the role of Marie in John David Earnest’s opera-in-progress, The Theory of Everything, performed on New York City Opera’s VOX: On the Edge.
-She also helped create roles in other operas by up-and-coming composers including: Adam Silverman’s Korczak’s Orphans, Peter Kirn’s Dreams on the Seine, and Dan Shore’s The Beautiful Bridegroom.
+She also helped create roles in other operas by young composers including: Adam Silverman’s Korczak’s Orphans, Peter Kirn’s Dreams on the Seine, and Dan Shore’s The Beautiful Bridegroom.